Buttery sweet Witch Fingers Shortbread Cookies are creepy, yummy and fun as Halloween treats for both kids and adults!

 Finally, the cookies can be baked once shaped, and are ready to serve, wrap as gifts or freeze extras for a later date.

 However, they can also be stored in the fridge until ready to bake and freeze.
-Simply save the witch fingernail (whole almond), application for when you’re ready to bake them.

-They thaw quickly and bake in only about 15- 18 minutes, and they are ready for the party!
+They thaw quickly and bake in only about 15- 18 minutes, and they are ready for the Halloween party!

 Halloween Treats